flutter/website/src/docs/cookbook/testing/widget/tap-drag.md

 [`pump()`]({{api}}/flutter_test/WidgetTester/pump.html) or
 [`pumpAndSettle()`]({{api}}/flutter_test/WidgetTester/pumpAndSettle.html)
 methods provided by the `WidgetTester`.

-### Directions
+This recipe uses the following steps:

-  1. Create a widget to test
+  1. Create a widget to test.
-  2. Enter text in the text field
+  2. Enter text in the text field.
-  3. Ensure tapping a button adds the todo
+  3. Ensure tapping a button adds the todo.
-  4. Ensure swipe-to-dismiss removes the todo
+  4. Ensure swipe-to-dismiss removes the todo.

 ### 1. Create a widget to test

 For this example,
 create a basic todo app that tests three features:

-  1. Entering text into a `TextField`
+  1. Entering text into a `TextField`.
-  2. Tapping a `FloatingActionButton` to add the text to a list of todos
+  2. Tapping a `FloatingActionButton` to add the text to a list of todos.
-  3. Swiping-to-dismiss toe remove the item from the list
+  3. Swiping-to-dismiss toe remove the item from the list.

 To keep the focus on testing,
 this recipe won't provide a detailed guide on how to build the todo app.